Career and Job Skill Training for Farm Workers

 Whatever career path a farm worker takes with the help of NEFWC, they are supported and have their progress tracked for at least one year.
 This allows NEFWC to assist farm workers and their families in key ways, such as providing stipends for eyeglasses or necessities, or referring clients to other service agencies to make sure that their basic needs are met so that clients can concentrate on improving their lives.
 Important personal support services, such as housing, home energy assistance, and voucher day are often provided.

-If you are interested in NEFWC career and job training programs, please contact Leida Cartagena, Vice President, at (413) 536-5403 Ext.
-225.
+If you are interested in NEFWC career and job training programs, please contact Betsy Caraballo, Program Director, at (413) 536-5403 Ext.
+253.